PLAINFIELD PLAN COMMISSION

 CALL TO ORDER

-Mr. Gibbs: I will call the order of the meeting for August 1st, Plan Commission meeting.
-Mr. Carlucci will you poll the board to determine a quorum.
+Mr. Gibbs: I would like to call to order the Plainfield Plan Commission meeting for April 7, 2011.
+Mr. Carlucci will you poll the Board to determine a quorum?

 Mr. McPhail- here

 We have five members present; we have a quorum for the purpose of conducting business.